sumone-compbio/Glioma-MDC-2025-ISBI/README.md

 (1) Since each image can have multiple regions of interest (ROIs) i.e. labelled mitosis or non-mitosis, I extracted the ROIs from the images using the coordinates of ROIs given in each image's corresponding JSON file.

-(2) I tried several pre-trained CNN architectures including ResNet50, ResNext50, InceptionNet,  EfficientNet_B, DenseNet121, VGG16, VGG19, ViT, etc. where VGG19 yields the best result for me i.e. F1-score of 0.944 on held-out test set.
+(2) I tried several pre-trained CNN architectures including ResNet50, ResNext50, InceptionNet,  EfficientNet_B, DenseNet121, VGG16, VGG19, ViT, etc. where VGG19 yields the best result for me with F1-score of 0.944 on the held-out test set which placed me at the 12th position in the competition.

 (3) Beyond using VGG19, my methodology includes common practices: